Mahdi7s/Draw-Something-Clone/README.md

-Draw something clone is an excellent social drawing app that I developed using Android-Studio, Java, ParseServer and Javascript.
+Draw something clone is an excellent social drawing app that I developed using Android-Studio, Java, ParseServer, and Javascript.

+- You can create a guessing drawing photo with three given words (or your own words)
+- Different difficulty levels with increasing rewards
+- You can solve a random public puzzle or your selected friends

 ### Game features
 - Progressive leagues as you level up
 - Public share of your created puzzle for all players